ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/queue.md

 A job is submitted on the gpu partition.
 The job requests 32 cores.

-> This job will be able to be submitted, as 32 cores is above the partition's 16 core per-job limit.
+> This job will not be able to be submitted, as 32 cores is above the partition's 16 core per-job limit.

 #### Per-User Limit